michaelmior/holiday-scoreboard/README.md

 # Holiday Scoreboard

-## Setup

 This is a simple scoreboard for anyone who might be running some games over the holidays.
 Scores are fetched from a [restdb.io](https://restdb.io/) database and updated automatically.

+## Setup

-To run it yourself, create a restdb.io account and create a new database.
+1. Create a restdb.io account and create a new database
-Go to your new database in the web interface and turn on developer mode by clicking the gears in the top right.
+2. Go to your new database in the web interface and turn on developer mode by clicking the gears in the top right
-Then press the orange "Add Collection" button and create a collection named "scores".
+3. Press the orange "Add Collection" button and create a collection named "scores"
-Select your new "scores" collection and click "Add Field" to create fields named "team" and "score" (change the type of "score" to number).
+4. Select your new "scores" collection and click "Add Field" to create fields named "team" and "score" (change the type of "score" to number)

-With this done, you can click the gears again to turn off developer mode.
-The final step is to get an API key.
-Click Settings in the left menu and then select the API tab.
+5. Click Settings in the left menu and then select the API tab
-Click "Add New" under "Web page API keys (CORS)".
+6. Click "Add New" under "Web page API keys (CORS)"
-Enter anything you like for the description then check the box market "GET" under REST methods.
+7. Enter anything you like for the description
+8. Check the box market "GET" under REST methods
-Expand the "Real-time events" section and then in the textbox add "POST:*", "PUT:*", and "DELETE:*" pressing return after each one.
+9. Expand the "Real-time events" section and then in the textbox add "POST:*", "PUT:*", and "DELETE:*" pressing return after each one
-Once this is done, copy the provided API key and in a file `.env.local` in the same directory as this repository, add a line `REACT_APP_RESTDB_KEY=<api key here>`.
+10. Copy the provided API key and in a file `.env.local` in the same directory as this repository, add a line `REACT_APP_RESTDB_KEY=<api key here>`

 ## Launching